 Hon Secretary: Malcolm Mathias

-Chairman : Peter Goonan
+Chairman : Terry Lynn

 If having listened to us, and looked at us, you want to go straight ahead and submit an application, you will find a form attached to this page!
 Print it off, send it in.
+We have an active social life, with annual dinners and social evenings and we promise you that you will be made to feel very welcome at all of them if you make the wise decision to join us!

 “Be sad for the lad who’ll sing not a minim.